Table of Contents[Hide][Show]

 Fish Oils & Omega-3s: Bottom Line

 We know fish is healthy.
 Studies show a strong link between consumption of fish and longer life and reduced heart disease risk.
 Most doctors have suggested seafood consumption for years and the research backs this up.
 In the light of recent concerns about heavy metal toxicity and radiation, it is important to choose high quality seafood.
 Sardines are a great food source of Omega-3 and are inexpensive and easy to eat on the go.
 In fact, most fish oil supplements use sardines as the source.
 So skip the pill and eat some real fish!
 Cod liver oil has traditionally been considered a whole food way to get the benefits of fish oil as well.
-Our family has taken this in the past, but it has been the subject of some recent controversy as well.

 It is also important to pay attention to Omega-3 and Omega-6 ratios in the body.
 Instead of only focusing on consuming more Omega-3, we should pay attention to the amount of Omega-6 we consume and work to get those numbers to a healthy ratio.